Bayern sign England captain Kane from Tottenham

-Harry Kane confirms Tottenham exit before Bayern Munich move
+Harry Kane joins Bayern Munich ending record-breaking Tottenham career

 Last updated on .From the section European Football

-England captain Harry Kane has confirmed he is leaving Tottenham after a record-breaking career at the club, before a move to Bayern Munich.
+England captain Harry Kane has joined German champions Bayern Munich on a four-year deal, ending his record-breaking career at Tottenham.

-The striker, 30, is set to sign a deal worth more than 110m euros (£95m) at the German champions.
+The striker has signed a deal worth more than 110m euros (£95m) and could make his debut in Saturday's German Super Cup game against RB Leipzig.

-Kane leaves Premier League Spurs as their all-time top scorer with 280 goals in 435 appearances.
+Kane, 30, leaves Premier League Spurs as their all-time top scorer with 280 goals in 435 appearances.

-"Sad to be leaving the club I've spent 20 years of my life at," Kane said in a post on social media.
+In a social media post he said he "felt this was the time to leave" Spurs.

-His future has been uncertain all summer because he had only one year left on his contract at Spurs.
+Kane's future had been uncertain all summer because he only had one year left on his contract at Spurs.

-"I felt this was the time to leave.
-I didn't want to go into the season with a lot of unresolved talk," Kane added.

-"I think it's important for the new manager and the players to concentrate on trying to get Tottenham back to around the top of the table and fighting for trophies."

 Kane, who is England's all-time leading scorer with 58 international goals, has never won a major trophy with club or country.